Little Arrows: Release and commercial performance

 MCA released "Little Arrows" as a single in the UK on 28 June 1968, backed by the B-side "Time Will Tell" which was written by Mills and Johnny Harris.
 Though initial chart success was slow, the single entered the Record Retailer chart on 27 August 1968 at a position of number 47, steadily climbing the chart until it peaked at number two on 15 October 1968, unable to dislodge "Those Were the Days" by Mary Hopkin from the top position.
 It exited the chart on 14 January 1969 at a position of 49, having spent a total of 21 weeks on the charts.
 Shortly after it entered the British charts, the single was released in the US through Decca in August 1968.

 On the US Billboard Hot 100, "Little Arrows" debuted on 12 October 1968 at a position of 97, before peaking at number 16 on 7 December.
 The song became a crossover country hit, being more successful on the Billboard Hot Country Singles chart, where it reached number 11.
 On the Cash Box Country chart, "Little Arrows" peaked at number two, behind Loretta Lynn's "Your Squaw Is on the Warpath".
 In Canada, the song peaked at number one on the country chart and number eight on the pop singles chart.
 Elsewhere in the world, "Little Arrows" was a large success in Africa, Europe and Oceania where it reached number one in Austria, New Zealand, Rhodesia, and Sweden.
 It also peaked in the top-ten in Australia, Denmark, Norway, South Africa, Switzerland, and West Germany.
 Prompted by the success, Lee would go on to tour several of these territories.

-Upon its initial chart run, "Little Arrows" had sold 3 million copies worldwide, later "selling close to four million copies worldwide".
+Upon its initial chart run, "Little Arrows" sold 3 million copies worldwide.
 It was the first hit composed by Hammond and Hazlewood, shortly followed by the Pipkins "Gimme Dat Ding" (1970).
 Although Lee would go on to have further top-ten singles in South Africa and a few country chart hits in the US, he is generally considered a one-hit wonder for "Little Arrows".
 The track acted as the title song for Lee's album Little Arrows, which included two more compositions by Hammond and Hazlewood; "Theresa" and "My Girl Maria".
 Lee performed "Little Arrows" at the Ryman Auditorium for the Grand Ole Opry on 31 May 1969.